qwat/qwat-migration/README.md

-# topobase-migrator
+# QWAT-migration

-Scripts to migrate data from Topobase to qWAT
+Here are some scripts or tools to migrate data to qWAT.